Text in a Microsoft Word document occasionally needs to be put in the center of the page between the left and right margins.

 Step 3: Click the Layout tab at the top of the window under Table Tools.

 Step 4: Click the desired alignment option in the Alignment section of the ribbon.

-- One of the most common reasons to center text either horizontally or vertically is to add a title. if you are adding a title, be sure to check your work or school’s guidelines on titles, as they often include additional requirements like font sizes.
+- One of the most common reasons to align text either horizontally or vertically is to add a title.
+If you are adding a title, be sure to check your work or school’s guidelines on titles, as they often include additional requirements like font sizes.
 You can adjust font styles in the Font section of the ribbon on the Home tab.

-- If you center some text in your document, the center alignment will typically persist.
+- If you center some text in your document, the center align text setting will typically persist.
 You will likely need to select the Left Align option after centering your text if you want to return to normal text alignment after centering some of your text.

 Does your document have a title page, but you need to number your pages and skip that title page?
 Find out how to start page numbering on the second page in Word so that a page number doesn’t display on the title page.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.

 After receiving his Bachelor’s and Master’s degrees in Computer Science he spent several years working in IT management for small businesses.
 However, he now works full time writing content online and creating websites.

 His main writing topics include iPhones, Microsoft Office, Google Apps, Android, and Photoshop, but he has also written about many other tech topics as well.